yasi137813/SWE-PolyBench/README.md

 - `--num-threads`: Default is 1.
 For a machine with 16 cores CPU and 64GB Ram, 10-12 threads are recommended.
 - `--evaluate-gold`: Whether to run the gold code patch evaluator.
 If this flag is used, the `predictions-path` parameter is not required and will be overwritten even if provided.
 To evaluate a model generated patch, please do not use the `evaluate-gold` flag.
 - `--repo-path`: The directory to store base repos.
 - `--delete-image`: Whether to delete the instance level image.
-Please note that, deleting the image is recommeded if you do not have storage.
+Please note that, deleting the image is recommended if you do not have storage.
 Please use the `delete-image` flag to set it to True.
 - `--skip-existing`: Whether to skip existing evaluations in `result-path`.
 If set to true, the instances that are available in result-path already will be skipped.
 - `--metrics-only` : This flag, when set will only compute the file retrieval metrics and the pass rate will not be computed.
 Typically this flag may be used after the pass rates are computed.
 - `--node-metrics`: If you also want to compute node retrieval metrics (this will increase time of running evaluation)